johncambefort/ecommerce/README.md

 - Items can have a brand
 - Items can be sold by weight
 - Items can be **grouped** into categories
-- More than one item of each type of item can be added to the cart (you can buy multiple of the same item, i.e. quantity) (- Items do not have taxes for this problem.)
+- More than one item of each type of item can be added to the cart
+- Items do not have taxes for this problem.

 ### Promotion Requirements:
 - Promotions can have the following types: